Earned Income Tax Credit; Do I Qualify?

 The Earned Income Tax Credit (EITC) is a financial boost for people working hard to make ends meet.
 Millions of workers may qualify for the first time this year due to changes in their marital, parental or financial status.

-The IRS urges workers, self-employed people and farmers earning $51,567 or less in 2013 to see if they qualify by using the EITC Assistant on IRS.gov.
-To get the credit taxpayers need to file a return and specifically claim the EITC, even if they aren’t required to file.
+The IRS urges workers who work for someone else or own or run their own business or farm and earned $53,267 or less in 2015 to see if they qualify by using the EITC Assistant on IRS.gov.
+To get the EITC, workers need to file a tax return and complete Schedule EIC to claim the credit, even if they aren’t required to file.

 The EITC is a refundable tax credit.
-This means taxpayers may get money back, even if they have no tax withheld.
-Nationwide last year, over 27 million eligible individuals and families received more than $63 billion in EITC.
+This means workers may get money back, even if they have no tax due.
+Nationwide last year more than 27.5 million eligible individuals and families received almost $66.7 billion in EITC.

-Those who qualify for EITC for tax year 2013, can get a credit from:
+The amount of EITC varies based on income, filing status and family size.
+Those who qualify for EITC for tax year 2015 can get a credit from:

-As the list shows, not everyone qualifies for the maximum credit.
-Last year, the average credit was $2,300.
+Not everyone qualifies for the maximum credit.
+Last year, the average credit was over $2,400.